mohangk/easy_rack_stack/README.md

 ####Setup related issues

+####EC2 specific

 * We need something like rvm::vagrant recipe for when we run in an EC2 context.
 We need a wrapper for chef-solo and chef-client for when we deploy to EC2.
 Without this once EC2 is spin up with the RVM recipe, subsequent setup.sh runs fail

+* On the EC2 instance the 'ubuntu' user is not part of the rvm group, this leads to issues when trying to do the initial bundle install.
+Currently we manually add the user as
+follows:
+ sudo usermod -a -G rvm ubuntu

+####General

+* redis support

 * nginx support